 For many Americans, July Fourth is a day to lounge by the pool, barbecue, and watch fireworks.
-But before you celebrate with a bang this year, make sure you’re prepared if one of these explosives damages your house—or a neighbor—in the process.
+But before you celebrate with a bang this year, make sure you’re prepared.

 You may believe “kiddie” fireworks like sparklers or pop-pops aren’t dangerous.
 But even they can cause fires or serious injuries.
 In fact, sparklers caused more than one-quarter of fireworks-related damage in 2014.
 That makes a lot of sense after you hear sparklers burn at 1,200 degrees Fahrenheit.

 While most people know fireworks can be unsafe, many assume homeowners insurance will cover any damage they cause.
 Although this usually is true—homeowners insurance policies cover most fires—there are exceptions.

 Whether your policy covers damage tied to fireworks depends on your state laws.
 It also depends on your specific circumstances.
 The best way to find out if you’re in the clear?
 Check your policy or contact your agent.